happysmilecode/kotlin_gps_tracker/README.md

 - You can use java or kotlin, the syntax won't have a lot different, you can contact me for more help.

 ## Build AAR Libray
 To build the library just run the `build-library.sh` in the project root directory.
+The AAR library will be created in folder `build/library/`.

 ## Design and Developed by :
 - [Stefanus Ayudha](https://github.com/stefanusayudha)